-Our competition includes other private mortgage insurers, government MIs and other alternatives designed to eliminate the need for MI, such as piggy-back loans or front-end risk sharing arrangements that do not require private MI on loans sold to the GSEs.
+Our competition includes other private mortgage insurers, government MIs and other alternatives designed to eliminate the need for MI, such as piggyback loans or front-end risk sharing arrangements that do not require private MI on loans sold to the GSEs.

-The private MI industry is highly competitive and currently consists of six active participants, including us, Arch Capital Group Ltd., Essent Group Ltd. (Essent), Genworth Financial, Inc., MGIC Investment Corporation (MGIC), and Radian Group Inc. (Radian).
+The private MI industry is highly competitive and currently consists of six active participants, including us, Arch Capital Group Ltd., Essent Group Ltd. (Essent), Enact Holdings, Inc. (Enact), MGIC Investment Corporation (MGIC), and Radian Group Inc. (Radian).
 Private mortgage insurers generally compete based on terms of coverage, underwriting guidelines, pricing, customer service (including speed of MI underwriting and decisioning), availability of ancillary products and services (including training and loan review services), financial strength, customer relationships, name recognition and reputation, the strength of management teams and sales organizations, the effective use of technology, and innovation in the delivery and servicing of insurance products.
 We expect the MI market to remain competitive, with pressure for industry participants to grow or maintain their market share.

 We and other private mortgage insurers also compete directly with the government MI companies, who significantly increased their share in the MI market following the 2008 financial crisis.
 Prior to the financial crisis, private mortgage insurers accounted for the majority of the insured mortgage origination market.
-During the financial crisis, the government MIs captured an increasing share of the high-LTV MI market as incumbent private mortgage insurers accounted for 23% of the total insured mortgage origination market.
-By 2009, government MIs sacrounted for 23% of the total insured mortgage origination market.
-Government MI share has since declined and is estimated to have been 56% in 2020.
+During the financial crisis, the government MIs captured an increasing share of the high-LTV MI market as incumbent private mortgage insurers came under significant financial stress.
+According to data reported by Inside Mortgage Finance, in 2007, government MIs accounted for 23% of the total insured mortgage origination market.
+By 2009, government MI share had peaked at approximately 82% of the total insured mortgage origination market.
+Government MI share has since declined and is estimated to have been 57% in 2021.
 Previous rate actions and product introductions continue to impact the government mortgage insurers' market share and by extension the private MI market.
-Although there has been broad policy consensus toward the need for increasing private capital participation and decreasing government exposure to credit risk in the U.S. housing finance system, it remains difficult to predict whether the combined market share of government MI, including among others, GSE demand, premium rates and other charges, loan eligibility requirements, cancelability, loan size limits and the relative ease of use of private MI products compared to government MI alternatives.
+Although there has been broad policy consensus toward the need for increasing private capital participation and decreasing government exposure to credit risk in the U.S. housing finance system, it remains difficult to predict whether the combined market share of government MIs will recede to pre-2008 levels.
+A range of factors influence a lender's decision to choose private over government MI, including among others, GSE demand, premium rates and other charges, loan eligibility requirements, cancelability, loan size limits and the relative ease of use of private MI products compared to government MI alternatives.